 South Korea has become a popular travel destination and Muslims account for a significant share.
-However, Seoul is still one of those cities where not only tourists but also expats have always found it difficult to locate a halal restaurant in Seoul.
+However, Seoul is still one of those cities where not only tourists but also expatriates have always found it difficult to locate halal restaurants in Seoul.

-To help you out with your trip to Korea planning, we have found five must try halal restaurants in Seoul where you are able to eat both traditional Korean and international cuisine.
+To help you out with your trip to Korea planning, we have found five must-try halal restaurants in Seoul.
+This will certainly help you to eat both traditional Korean and international cuisine without any doubt.
 If you’re a vegetarian or simply a seafood lover then check out our favourite Korean halal dishes that we believe are worth the try, they are super yummy and can be found here.

 EID Halal Korean Food

-EID restaurant is a halal certified favourite amongst the Muslim locals and tourists as it located close to the Seoul Central Mosque.
+EID restaurant is a halal-certified; favourite amongst the Muslim locals and tourists.
+EID restaurants is located within Seoul Central Mosque area, and popular with a wide range of local dishes.
 Taste their popular dishes: Banchan (a meal made up of multiple side dishes served with rice and kimchi), Bibimbap (mixed rice with an assortment of vegetables) and Korean beef stir fry for a true Korean experience.
 We recommend EID for mainly special occasions as it can be expensive on an everyday basis.
-Also, because this halal Korean restaurant is small, the waiting queue can be quite long so make sure you plan your visit in advance.
+Moreover, this halal Korean restaurant is small.
+Hence, the waiting queue can be quite long.
+Make sure you plan your visit in advance.
 Food at EID makes the place definitely worth a visit as one of our favourite Halal restaurants in Seoul.